 Common reasons include a persistent air leak from a chest tube, failure of the lung to expand, recurrent collapsed lung, pneumothorax in both lungs, traumatic injury, or occupational reasons such as professional flying or diving.
 The aim is to reduce the likelihood of a collapsed lung occurring again.

-Most people recover well after treatment for a pneumothorax, but recovery depends on the cause, the treatment used, and the risk of recurrence.
+Most people recover well after treatment for a pneumothorax, but recovery depends on the cause, treatment used, and risk of recurrence.

 Neumark Lung & Chest Surgery Centre can help by assessing the cause of the pneumothorax, choosing the safest treatment, and, where possible, reducing the risk of future episodes.

-Neumark Lung & Chest Surgery Centre specialises in minimally invasive thoracic surgery with a multidisciplinary approach led by Dr Harish Mithiran, senior consultant thoracic surgeon at Gleneagles and Mount Alvernia hospitals.
+Neumark specialises in minimally invasive thoracic surgery with a multidisciplinary approach led by Dr Harish Mithiran, senior consultant thoracic surgeon at Gleneagles and Mount Alvernia hospitals.
 We will review your imaging and history carefully before recommending a treatment plan.

-If surgery is needed, Neumark’s approach emphasises minimally invasive techniques such as VATS and U-VATS to repair the air leak and reduce the risk of recurrence in patients with pneumothorax, while limiting surgical trauma.
+If surgery is needed, Neumark’s approach emphasises minimally invasive techniques, such as VATS and U-VATS, to repair the air leak and reduce the risk of recurrence in patients with pneumothorax, while minimising surgical trauma.
 If surgery is not needed, the focus remains on safe drainage, recovery, follow-up imaging, and prevention of future episodes.

-If you or a loved one has been diagnosed with a pneumothorax, or if you have sudden chest pain and difficulty breathing that could be a collapsed lung, contact Neumark Lung & Chest Surgery Centre for a consultation.
-If you have had a previous collapsed lung and are concerned about recurrence, our specialists can assess your risk and discuss your treatment options.
+If you or a loved one has been diagnosed with a pneumothorax, or if you have sudden chest pain and difficulty breathing that could be a collapsed lung, contact Neumark for a consultation.

 Many cases are spontaneous, occurring when small blebs rupture, especially in tall, thin young adults.
 Other common causes include chest trauma, medical procedures, smoking-related lung damage, COPD, pneumonia, and other underlying lung diseases.